astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 | Office365         | `smtp://xyz%40example.com:password@smtp.office365.com:587/?requireTLS=true`                   |
 | Custom SMTP-relay | `smtp://smtp-relay.example.com:25/?ignoreTLS=true`                                      |

+If your SMTP provider is not listed, refer to the provider's documentation for information on creating an SMTP URI.

 > **Note:** If there are `/` or other escape characters in your username or password, you may need to [URL encode](https://www.urlencoder.org/) those characters.

 ## Step 7: Configure the Database

-By default, Astronomer requires a central Postgres database that will act as the backend for Astronomer's Houston API and will host individual Metadata Databases for all Airflow Deployments spun up on the platform.
+By default, Astronomer requires a central Postgres database that will act as the backend for Astronomer's Houston API and will host individual Metadata Databases for all Airflow Deployments created on the platform.

 While you're free to configure any database, most AWS users on Astronomer run [Amazon RDS for PostgreSQL](https://aws.amazon.com/rds/postgresql/).
 For production environments, we _strongly_ recommend a managed Postgres solution.